Smootheez/Mc-Mod-Publisher/README.md

     // Loads the changelog content directly from CHANGELOG.md. changelog = file("CHANGELOG.md").readText() // if not specified it will send empty string to the API

-    // Specifies which files will be uploaded; uses the built jar from the 'jar' task (required). files.from(tasks.named("jar"))
+    // Specifies the files to be uploaded.
+This example uses the output of the 'remapJar' task. files.from(tasks.named("remapJar"))

     // Sets supported Minecraft versions (required).
     gameVersions.addAll(listOf("1.20.1", "1.19.4"))